paolajuarezgomez/oke_cluster/README.md

 # OCI OKE Cluster quickstart

-To an OKE Cluster ( VCN-native pod networking for OKE CNI ) as a new Platform (on top of ONE-OE LZ), follow next steps:
+To deploy a new OKE Cluster ( VCN-native pod networking for OKE CNI ) as a new Platform (on top of ONE-OE LZ), follow next steps:

 1 Click the 'Next' button